-Notes of stone fruit, dried dates and a light earthiness.
+Notes of fruit, dried dates and a light earthiness.

 Menghai County, Yunnan province, China.

-During the cooked Pu-Erh oxidation process some of the tea leaves will attach to one another when stirred and take on a nugget form as a result of heat and high compression.
-These nuggets are called Lao Cha Tou (Old Tea Nugget) and are considered the most precious of ripe Pu-Erh due to the trapped moisture creating a dried fruity flavour.
-Compared to common ripe Pu-Erh they have higher levels of fermentation giving a thick yet mellow tea liquor.
-Our Lao Cha Tou are from a vintage of 2011.
-When stored for several years their flavour becomes sweeter and more complex.
+During the Pu-Erh oxidation process, some of the tea leaves attach to one another when stirred and become nugget-shaped, as a result of heat and high compression.
+These nuggets are called Lao Cha Tou (Old Tea Nugget) and are considered the most precious of ripe Pu-Erh, as the trapped moisture creates a dried fruit-like flavour.
+Compared to common ripe Pu-Erh they have higher levels of fermentation giving a mellow tea liquor.
+Our Lao Cha Tou tea is a vintage from 2011.
+When stored for several years the flavour becomes sweeter and more complex.😍

-Our preferred method for Pu-Erh is gong fu style, using more leaf and shorter steep times of 20 seconds.
+We recommend you brew it ‘gong fu style’, using more leaf and shorter steep times, of around 20 seconds.

 200 brews per pack | CHF 0.12 per brew